 Weinberger’s research bridges the local and international elements of post-conflict reconstruction.
-He is a specialist on divided societies and has worked with various NGOs in the Middle East, Northern Ireland, and the western Balkans.
+He is a specialist on divided societies and has worked with various NGOs in the Middle East, Northern Ireland and the western Balkans.
 He also has expertise on defense outsourcing and has written on international private security companies.

-Prior to joining USIP, Weinberger was an assistant professor at the School of International Service at American University (2004-2008) and a research professor at the Institute of Conflict Analysis and Resolution at George Mason University (2003-2004).
+Prior to joining USIP, Weinberger was an assistant professor at the School of International Service at American University (2004-2008) and a research professor at the Institute for Conflict Analysis and Resolution at George Mason University (2003-2004).
 He received his doctorate in international relations from the London School of Economics.

 - Egypt on Fire, co-author, Asan Institute for Policy Studies, 2011.

 - Reframing the Defense Outsourcing Debate: Merging Government Oversight with Industry Partnership, co-author, Peace Operations Institute, 2007.